 People

-Performer, director, dramaturg, multi-instrumentalist, composer, translator, and lecturer.
+Performer, director, dramaturg, multi-instrumentalist, composer, translator and lecturer.

-Visual artist, scenographer, illustrator, and lecturer.
+Visual artist, scenographer, performer, illustrator and lecturer.

 Collaborators